mageops/php-composer-plugin-patchset/README.md

  Also you will not be able to specify patches in any composer package.
 You have to use a dedicated packages for this purpose.
 I can hardly imagine a legit use case when it would be desirable that installing package X will automatically patch some other package Y in your project without explicitly being advertised as a patchset.

-## Usage

-### Create *patchset* composer package

-### Define patches in your root package

-### Applying patches to root package (root project folder)

-Define patches as you normally would.
-If your root package is not named the you should use special `__root__` as package name.

-**CAUTION** Since root package cannot be reinstalled once patches are applied they cannot be removed!
-This means that if you want to remove patches applied to root package you should reinstall the whole project manually.
-The plugin will warn you when this is the case but will not fail.
-It will try to apply any new root package patches though.

-__New patches will be applied to the root package but then _application order_ is not guaranteed.__

-### Options

-#### Strip defined number of components when applying patch (`-pX`)

 ## Running tests